SgtFoose/Evil-Portals/README.md

 Finally after gathering credentials, captured data will be shown as a notification on the WiFi Pineapple web interface.

 Logs are found at Modules > Evil Portal > Logs > View.

 ---

-Please note Firmware 2.0.0. currently has an SSL issue on the EP module.
-If the preview does not work, please take these steps:

-On the Pineapple, edit the file

-**/etc/config/nginx**

-and change
-    **option uci_enable 'true'**
-to
-    **option uci_enable 'false'**

-Reboot the Pineapple

-Verify

----